OI-wiki/i18n/README.md

 * * *

-## Copyright statement
+## Copyright Licenses

 <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License Agreement" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />
 Unless otherwise specified, except for the code part of the project, we all use <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/deed.en">Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)</a> plus the additional [The Star And Thank Author License](https://github.com/zTrix/sata-license) as our licenses.

-In other words, you can share freely during use, but you must sign, and share in the same way without additional restrictions.
+In other words, you may share in a reasonable manner during the use but you must sign, share in the same way without additional restrictions.
+And in no way should it suggest the licensor endorse you or your use.

 And you need to star the GitHub repository.